-You know that joke about cockroaches being the only survivors a nuclear holocaust?
-It’s not strictly true.
-Takeaway sauce packets will also survive.
+You that joke about cockroaches being the only survivors of a nuclear holocaust?
+It's not strictly true.
+Take-away sauce packets will also survive.
 They live on forever.

-In fact, I have a deep suspicion that left unattended, they actually breed and multiply in the backs of kitchen drawers or in the fridge.
+I have a deep suspicion that they breed and multiply in the backs of kitchen drawers or the fridge when left unattended.

-But somehow, I can’t bear to throw them out!
+But somehow, I can't bear to throw them out!
 Why?
-Because apart from the shameful waste of it all, those little packets can actually come in handy be (especially when reaching for that empty bottle of soy sauce, mid-recipe).
+Because apart from the shameful waste of it all, those little packets can occasionally come in handy (especially when reaching for that empty bottle of soy sauce mild-recipe).

 So how to keep those handy little packets from taking over your kitchen?
 Give them a home of course!
 By corralling them in a handy place, you won't forget about them and have a better chance of actually using them.

 I get those small ceramic containers designed to hold sugar packets at restaurants.
-Look for them at cooking stores, restaurant supply stores or even at the supermarket.
-They are the ideal size for holding all of your free takeaway bounty and keep it all ready for when you need it.
-And trust me, you will need it.
-Extra bonus: you now have more room for designer mustard in your fridge door #itsthelittlethings
+Look for them at cooking stores, restaurant supply stores, or even at the supermarket.
+They are the perfect size for keeping those little packets organized until you need them.
+Get a few.

 - One package of enoki mushrooms